sganz/creative/README.md

 [Creative](http://startbootstrap.com/template-overviews/creative/) is a one page creative theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).

+## Before you begin
+Get nodejs, npm, grunt, and related packages loaded and running.

+## Hacked version
+Now using a slightly different look and feel, minor changes so far, font, font sizes, some colors.

 ## Getting Started

 To begin using this template, choose one of the following options to get started: